weecology/NeonTreeEvaluation_package/README.md

 | --------------------- | ------ | ------------------------------------ |
 | Weinstein et al. 2020 | 0.61   | <https://deepforest.readthedocs.io/> |

-The second data source is a small number of field-deliniated crowns from three geographic sites.
+The second data source is a small number of field-annotated crowns from two geographic sites.
 These crowns were drawn on a tablet while physically standing in the field, thereby reducing the uncertainty in crown segmentation.
+Field-annotated crowns can either be evaluated as polygons or as bounding boxes using the use\_polygon argument.

 ``` r
 df <- submission %>% filter(plot_name=="OSBS_95_competition")